 NCNDA

 1. Information Covered.
-This Agreement shall apply to all written, oral, electronic or tangible information relating to the Disclosing Party’s business referring to the sale/purchase of Mining Products & Others (Gold Metal Dore , Gold Bullion , Aluminium ingots, Copper ore, Copper Concentrate, Copper Cathodes, Copper SX EW plant, Alu ingot ) and projects to be discussed between the Parties, including, without limitation, computer programs, technical drawings, algorithms, names and expertise of employees and consultants, know-how, processes, ideas, inventions (whether patentable or not), schematics, customer information and data, and other technical, business, financial, customer, and product development plans, forecasts, strategies and information, to the extent previously, presently, or subsequently disclosed to the Receiving Party in the manner hereinafter described (the “Proprietary Information” of the Disclosing Party).
+This Agreement shall apply to all written, oral, electronic or tangible information relating to the Disclosing Party’s business referring to the sale/purchase of Large-Scale Renewable Energy Project in Sierra Leone Based on Solar Photovoltaics and Battery Storage 80 MWp solar PV park and projects to be discussed between the Parties, including, without limitation, computer programs, technical drawings, algorithms, names and expertise of employees and consultants, know-how, processes, ideas, inventions (whether patentable or not), schematics, customer information and data, and other technical, business, financial, customer, and product development plans, forecasts, strategies and information, to the extent previously, presently, or subsequently disclosed to the Receiving Party in the manner hereinafter described (the “Proprietary Information” of the Disclosing Party).
 “Proprietary Information” also includes the manner in which any such information may be combined with other information or synthesized or used by the Disclosing Party.
 Proprietary Information may be disclosed: (a) in writing; (b) by delivery of items; (c) by authorized access to information, such as may be contained in a database; or (d) by oral and/or visual presentation.
 All materials containing Proprietary Information must have a restrictive marking of the Disclosing Party at the time of disclosure.
 Proprietary Information disclosed orally must be summarized in a writing provided to the Receiving Party within thirty (30) days of disclosure.
 The Disclosing Party shall not disclose any Proprietary Information which it does not have the right to disclose to Receiving Party.

 Notwithstanding the foregoing, and without granting any right or license, each Disclosing Party acknowledges and agrees that this Agreement shall not apply to Proprietary Information that the Receiving Party can document through competent written evidence (i) is or (through no improper action or inaction by the Receiving party or any affiliate, agent, consultant or employee of the Receiving Party) becomes generally known to the public (except that Proprietary Information shall not be deemed to be in the public domain merely because any part thereof is embodied in a product sold or distributed to the public); (ii) was in its possession or known by it prior to receipt from the Disclosing Party; (iii) was rightfully disclosed to it by a third party without restrictions; or (iv) was independently developed without use of any Proprietary Information of the Disclosing Party, by employees of the Receiving Party who have had no access to such information, with the Receiving Party bearing the burden of proving such independent development.